Funeral Blues: Writing and publication

 The poem was five stanzas long when it first appeared in the 1936 verse play The Ascent of F6, written by Auden and Christopher Isherwood.
-It was written as a satiric poem of mourning for a political leader.
 In the play, the poem was put to music by the composer Benjamin Britten and read as a blues work.
 Hedli Anderson, an English singer, was a lead performer in The Ascent of F6.

 Auden decided to re-write several poems for Anderson to perform as cabaret songs, including "Funeral Blues", and was working on them as early as 1937.
 The re-write was likely completed by the end of that year.
 Britten again worked as the composer.
 Auden kept the first two stanzas from his initial version, but replaced the last three with two new stanzas, as those verses made enough references to the play that they could not be understood outside of it.
 They were also of relatively poor quality, according to the poet Joseph Warren Beach.
 This version was first published in the 1938 anthology Poems of To-Day, Third Series, by the English Association, and also appeared in The Year's Poetry, 1938, compiled by Denys Kilham Roberts and Geoffrey Grigson (London, 1938), titled "Blues".
 Auden then included the poem in his poetry collection Another Time (Random House, 1940) as one of four poems headed "Four Cabaret Songs for Miss Hedli Anderson"; the poem itself was titled "Funeral Blues".
-The poem appeared in Auden's 1945 Collected Poetry as Song No. XXX, and was similarly untitled in the 1950 and 1966 editions.
+The poem appeared in Auden's 1945 Collected Poetry as Song No. XXX, and was similarly untitled in the 1950 and 1966 editions, in 1966's Collected Shorter Poems 1927-1957 is became Song IX in a sequence 'Twelves Songs', and 1977's The English Auden 1927-1939 rendered it just 'XXXIV' in the section of the book Poems 1931-1936'; these being titles over which Auden approved and had control over during his lifetime.

 Britten wrote a setting of the poem for chorus and instrumental group as part of his incidental music for the first production of The Ascent of F6 in 1937, and later arranged it for solo voice and piano in a collection of settings of Auden poems under the title Cabaret Songs.